bclins/bclins.github.io/fall24/cs261/notes.md

 * [Cafiero Dictionary Exercises](https://people.hsc.edu/faculty-staff/blins/books/CafieroPython.pdf#section.16.7)

-Try Exercise 01 and 02 there.
+We did Exercise 01 and the first part of Exercise 02 together as a class.

 - - -